hrishi-v/website/JSrefresh.md

 This is how **asynchronous** code is written in JS, in that said code will not wait for a line to finish before going to the next line, as otherwise, anytime setTimeout() is called, the program will stop doing anything for however long is specified.

 A similar built-in function setInterval(), will run the function specified endlessly with the interval given.
-This is stopped by using the id returned by setInterval(), so we can use 'let idInterval = setInterval()' then clearInterval(idInterval) to stop the interval running.
+This is stopped by using the id returned by setInterval(), so we can use 'let idInterval = setInterval()' then 'clearInterval(idInterval)' to stop the interval running.

 We are able to use the method of an array - .forEach() to loop through it, as shown.

+'''
 let myArray = [
                 'make dinner',
                 'wash dishes',